UDOOboard/Bolt-Docs/docs/06_Operating_Systems/01_Linux/02_Known_issues.md

 ## eMMC Installations

+<span class="label label-info">Info!</span> The **Linux Kernel** mainline with version **>=5.2.5** includes support for the **AMD eMMC driver** for **Ryzen v1000 embedded** series processors.
+Some Linux distributions with a kernel version >=5.2.5 such as *ArchLinux* or *Mangiaro* have already been released and support correctly the UDOO BOLT eMMC.

-Unfortunately, the AMD eMMC Driver for the Ryzen v1000 embedded series processors is not in the main line Linux Kernel, so you will not able to install a standard Linux distribution on the eMMC onboard the UDOO BOLT without some tweaks.
+Unfortunately, the AMD eMMC driver for the Ryzen v1000 embedded series processors was not included in the mainline **Linux Kernel** before version **5.2.5**, so it will not be possible to install a standard Linux distribution on the eMMC with an older kernel than that version(< 5.2.5) onboard the UDOO BOLT eMMC without some tweaks.

-To install Linux on the eMMC a kernel patch released by AMD is needed.
+To install a Linux distro with a kernel older than 5.2.5 on the eMMC, a kernel patch released by AMD is needed.
 The package released by AMD is going to guide you through a creation of a *Ubuntu 18.04.1* installation image .iso file with the Linux Kernel *4.15.18* patched to support the AMD eMMC driver(you can find the patch package at the end of this section).

 We already followed the guide and created a custom installable .iso with the AMD eMMC support to allow you to install **Ubuntu 18.04.1 LTS** on the **eMMC** of the UDOO BOLT.